 1999: The board of Directors approved a name change for the organization.
 The new name of Impact Ministries International was adopted.

-2000-2009: Several more ministries were added: Murfeesboro, TN; Phoenix, AZ; Boise, ID; Moscow, ID; Tucson, AZ; Ft.
-Meyers, FL; Aucklund, New Zealand; Colorado Springs, CO; Prague, Czech Republic; Cork, Ireland; South Bend, IN; DeKalb, IL, Salt Lake City, UT; Charlotte, NC.
+2000-2009: Several more ministries were added: Murfreesboro , TN; Phoenix, AZ; Boise, ID; Moscow, ID; Tucson, AZ; Ft.
+Meyers, FL; Auckland, New Zealand; Colorado Springs, CO; Prague, Czech Republic; Cork, Ireland; South Bend, IN; DeKalb, IL, Salt Lake City, UT; Charlotte, NC.

-2010: The Board of Directors for Impact Ministries International made the decision to encourage the development of a new, and distinct ministry that will be focused exclusively on the work of campus ministry to the college students of the USA.
+2010: The Board of Directors for Impact Ministries International made the decision to encourage the development of a new and distinct ministry that will be focused exclusively on the work of campus ministry to the college students of the USA.
 This new ministry is eventually established under the direction of a newly formed board of directors.
-This ministry was given the name, Impact Campus Ministries.
+This ministry was given the name, Impact Campus Ministries (ICM).
 Impact Ministries International adopted a new name, Intentional Impact Living (to be led by Dean Trune), with a renewed ministry focus on prayer and spiritual coaching.
-Impact Campus Ministries initial leadership team included Bill Westfall, Jeff Vanderlaan, and Jeff Jackson.
+Impact Campus Ministrie’s initial leadership team included Bill Westfall, Jeff Vanderlaan, and Jeff Jackson.

 2010-2012: ICM made a commitment to investing considerable resources into defining and clarifying its mission and vision.
 As a result, ICM determined to develop a stronger administrative support base for its campus ministers.
 The Policies and Procedures Manual was rewritten, and a new system of donor management was implemented.
 These and other changes enabled ICM to grow its financial base by over 30% in two years.

 2013: ICM launches Impact Current, its official alumni network–a collaborative network designed to promote Impact’s vision to “Impact the U. Impact the World.”
-ICM pursues opportunities for planting new ministries in CA and TX (both being new states for ICM), as well as in IN, OR and IL.
+ICM pursues opportunities for planting new ministries in California and Texas (both being new for state for ICM), as well as in Indiana, Oregon, and Illinois.

 2014: Bill Westfall and Jeff VanderLaan expand the Development Team to include two more positions (Director of Staff Development, Lowell Kosak and Director of Discipleship, Marty Solomon).
 This proves to be a key component of ICM’s continued health and growth as an organization, allowing the leadership to begin to dream, set goals, and take new ground in moving towards more staff, more campuses, and more organizational health.